BatzoglouLabSU/SIMLR/README.md

 All these packages, can be installed with the R built-in *install.packages* function.

 2) External C code.
 We make use of an external C program during the computations of *SIMLR*.
-The code is located in the src directory in the file *projsplx_R.c*.
+The code is located in the R directory in the file *projsplx_R.c*.
 In order to compite the program, one needs to run on the shell the command *R CMD SHLIB -c projsplx_R.c*.

 An OS X pre-compiled file is also provided.
 Note: if there are issues in compiling the .c file, try to remove the pre-compiled files (i.e., *projsplx_R.o* and *projsplx_R.so*).

 3) Example datasets.
 The 4 example datasets are provided in the directory data.

 Specifically, the dataset of Test_1_mECS.RData refers to http://www.ncbi.nlm.nih.gov/pubmed/25599176, Test_2_Kolod.RData refers to http://www.ncbi.nlm.nih.gov/pmc/articles/PMC4595712/, Test_3_Pollen.RData refers to http://www.ncbi.nlm.nih.gov/pubmed/25086649 and Test_4_Usoskin.RData refers to http://www.ncbi.nlm.nih.gov/pubmed/25420068.

+**RUNNING SIMLR MATLAB IMPLEMENTATION**

+We also provide the MATLAB code to run *SIMLR* on 4 examples in the script main_demo.m.

+We make use of external C programs during the computations of *SIMLR*.
+The code is located in the MATLAB directory in the files *Kbeta.cpp* and *projsplx_c.c*.
+In order to compite the program, one needs to run on the MATLAB console the commands *mex Kbeta.cpp* and *mex projsplx_R.c*.

+OS X pre-compiled files are also provided.